Valentín Gómez Farías: First Presidency

-In the elections of March, 1833, Gómez Farías and Santa Anna would be elected president and vice president respectively.
+In the elections of March 1833, Gómez Farías and Santa Anna would be elected president and vice president respectively.
 They would share and alternate offices, and when Gómez Pedraza's term legally ended on 1 April, he actually passed down power to Gómez Farías, as Santa Anna was not in the capital at the time.
-This has been suspected as a ploy by Santa Anna to gauge public opinion regarding Gómez Farías’ intended radical reforms aimed at the Catholic Church and at the army.
+This has been suspected as a ploy by Santa Anna to gauge public opinion regarding Gómez Farías's intended radical reforms aimed at the Catholic Church and at the army.